nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_ALL_TICKETS.md

 Here we added a useEffect to watch for any time the value of `showEmergency` changes.
 If the value of `showEmergency` changes, the callback function executes.
 That being said, take a closer look at the code.
 There's a potential bug here that we witnessed and fixed in the video.
 Considering this callback function runs on **two** occasions, the first being on the initial render of the component, what issue does this pose for our `filteredTickets` on the initial render? **Hint:** The _initial_ value for `allTickets` is an empty array.

 <details>
-    <summary>Answer</summary>
+    <summary style="font-weight: bold;font-style: italic">See Answer Below</summary>
-    During the initial render of our component, the state variables contain the initial value passed to the `useState` hook.
-Therefore, the first time the above useEffect runs (during the initial render of the component), the value of `allTickets` is is an empty array.
-So when we use `setFilteredTickets` to assign the value of `allTickets`, it's set to an empty array.
+    During the initial render of our component, the state variables contain the initial value passed to the <span style="font-weight: bold;font-style: italic">useState</span> hook.
+Therefore, the first time the above <span style="font-weight: bold;font-style: italic">useEffect</span> runs (during the initial render of the component), the value of <span style="font-weight: bold;font-style: italic">allTickets</span> is is an empty array.
+So when we use <span style="font-weight: bold;font-style: italic">setFilteredTickets</span> to assign the value of <span style="font-weight: bold;font-style: italic">allTickets</span>, it's set to an empty array.
 </details>

 ### Watching for multiple state changes